apache/sdap-nexus/helm/README.md

     $ helm install incubator/sparkoperator --generate-name --namespace=spark-operator

 #### Persistent Volume Provisioner
-NEXUS stores data in Cassandra and Solr.
+The RabbitMQ, Solr, Zookeeper, Cassandra, and Collection Manager (ingestion) components of SDAP need to be able to store data.
 In order to have persistent storage, you need to have a Storage Class defined and have Persistent Volumes provisioned either manually or dynamically.
 See [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 > **Tip**: If you are using an NFS server as storage, you can use [nfs-client-provisioner](https://github.com/helm/charts/tree/master/stable/nfs-client-provisioner) to dynamically provision persistent volumes on your NFS server.